Gigi Hadid Just Revived This Low-Maintenance Hair Colour Trend

 By the time summer finally rolls around, most of us call our colourists to make one request: more highlights, please.
 Apparently, Gigi Hadid does the same.

-The 24-year-old supermodel had the internet talking not long after arriving to Monday night's CFDA Fashion Awards in New York.
+The 24-year-old supermodel had the internet talking not long after arriving at this week's CFDA Fashion Awards in New York.
 While most fans and haters alike were debating her ensemble (the jury is still out on the sash, pants, and pleated skirt combo), we were busy ogling her new hair colour.

 The new colour, an ombré set of blonde balayage highlights, is a major change of pace for Hadid.
 For the last year, she's progressively dyed her hair darker and darker, to match the warmer natural colour at her roots; in fact, we haven't seen Hadid this blonde since 2017.
 Everyone – even Beyoncé — seemingly went from blonde to brunette in spring, but in the past month or so, a few celebrities have ditched their old hair colour for blonder highlights that brighten the ends of the hair, not the roots.